Education is the most powerful weapon you can use to change the world.

 - Problem-solving Skills

-Many companies and schools have started using the Applicant Tracking Systems.
-They help to filter out the undesirable applicants.
+Many companies have started using the Applicant Tracking Systems.
+This software helps an organization filter out undesirable applicants.
 This program goes through resumes and looks for keywords specific to the job profile.

 If you want your resume to make it past an ATS, you need to keep in mind the following things: